FOREX-Yen holds firm after post-BOJ surge, sterling rebounds

 * Sterling rebounds, markets brace for extreme volatility

-SYDNEY, June 17 (Reuters) - The yen held at multi-year highs against the dollar and euro early on Friday, having surged across the board after the Bank of Japan refrained from adding fresh stimulus while sterling staged a rebound in a volatile session.
+SYDNEY/TOKYO, June 17 (Reuters) - The yen held near multi-year highs against the dollar and euro early on Friday, having surged after the Bank of Japan refrained from adding fresh stimulus, while sterling recovered ground as the killing of a pro-European Union lawmaker was expected to boost sentiment for the “Remain” camp in Britain’s EU referendum.

-The yen was among the strongest performers as the BOJ held its nerves despite market fears of a fresh global turmoil if Britain votes to exit the European Union at the June 23 referendum.
+Because of its safe-haven status, the yen has benefited from uncertainty over the outcome of next Thursday’s referendum in Britain on whether to remain in the EU or leave, with both the U.K. and EU economies seen suffering if Britain quits.

+The dollar last stood at 104.22 yen, unable to sustain a rebound towards the 105 mark, and was gyrating near Thursday’s 22-month low of 103.555 the previous day.

-Campaigning for next week's vote has been suspended after a British member of parliament, also a vocal advocate for Britain to stay in the EU, was shot dead in the street.
+Campaigning in Britain was suspended after the parliamentarian, a vocal advocate for staying in the EU, was shot dead in the street.

 “Market participants appear to have interpreted the killing as a blow to support for the leave camp,” analysts at Commonwealth Bank wrote in a note to clients.